This post contains affiliate links. Please see our disclosure policy.

-This One-Bowl Blueberry Crisp is truly the best summer dessert!
-Fresh blueberries are baked to juicy sweet perfection under a crisp golden topping.
+Blueberry Crisp is the best summer dessert!
+Fresh blueberries are baked to juicy perfection under a crisp, buttery oat topping.
 The ingredients are simple, and this recipe comes together in no time – perfect for a special occasion, or for when you’re craving the taste of summer.
+Be sure to serve this piping hot, with a scoop of vanilla ice cream!

-If you’ve never made blueberry crisp, you are missing out!
+If you’ve never made blueberry crisp, you are missing out on a truly delicious dessert!
 I always forget how good blueberries are until I make a blueberry cobbler, crisp, or pie – and then I’m amazed all over again at this summery delight.
 Let’s make one together!

-- Lemon Juice & Zest – A bit of fresh lemon juice and zest beautifully compliments the flavor of the blueberries!
+- Lemon Juice & Zest – A bit of fresh lemon juice and zest beautifully compliment the flavor of the blueberries!

 - Vanilla Extract – Every dessert needs a splash of vanilla to compliment the other flavors.